Filler

 I love you

-With his popularity and expertise in the belly dance communities, he is continually invited to perform at and be the Master of Ceremonies for events as well as judge belly dance competitions.
-Harry's love, devotion and contributions to Middle Eastern Arts have made him very popular with belly dancers throughout the Los Angeles area who have the good fortune to work with him locally as well as with dancers worldwide who have enjoyed his finger cymbals, coins, and music.
+Many thanks to my late friend, Harry Saroyan, for providing this translation to this web site!
+Harry, the founder of Saroyan Mastercrafts, Inc., was a master craftsman who made finger cymbals and costume coins.
+In addition, he was a popular recording artist.
+With his popularity and expertise in the belly dance communities, he was continually invited to perform music and be the Master of Ceremonies for events, as well as judge belly dance competitions.
+Harry's love, devotion and contributions to Middle Eastern arts made him very popular with belly dancers worldwide who have enjoyed his finger cymbals, coins, and music.
+Harry passed away September 27, 2016.
+However, as long as dancers continue using his music and playing the finger cymbals he designed, he'll remain a treasured part of our dance community.
+Rest in peace, Harry. |

 This entire web site is copyrighted.
 All rights reserved.